kedmenecr/myt-js-assessment/README.md

 # A test-driven JS assessment

-This repo includes a set of tests that can be used to assess the skills of a candidate for a JavaScript position.
+This repository contains a set of tests that is used to assess the skills of a candidate for a JavaScript position, it has been reduced to a subset of tests that are deemed most relevant for a beginner -> intermediate developer.

 ## Before starting